Linear mixed models with endogenous covariates: modeling sequential treatment effects with application to a mobile

 \section{Issue of linear mixed models with endogenous covariates}

 In this section, we start by considering the situation where no treatment is involved, as endogenous covariates give rise to issues even without considering causal inference.
-At the end of the section we review literature on the issue of endogenous covariate in the causal inference context.
+We give a brief review of standard LMM in Section \ref{subsec:review-lmm}, and explain the issue of endogenous covariates in Section \ref{subsec:explain-issue}.
+In Section \ref{subsec:time-varying-confounding}, we briefly review causal inference literature on a related topic, time-varying confounding, which is a more restrictive definition than endogeneity.
+In Section \ref{subsec:econometric}, we discuss connections to the econometric literature.
+We comment on why the methods reviewed in Sections \ref{subsec:time-varying-confounding} and \ref{subsec:econometric} do not directly solve the issue of LMM with endogenous covariates in MRTs.